Chapter 8: Complicity

 “Fine.
 Mark it in the log.”

-Lev pulled the shift journal from the station hook and made the entry.
+Lev pulled the shift journal from the station hook.
 His handwriting was neat, careful.
 The Gallery Authority reviewed the logs.
 Stamped them.
 Wrote within tolerance on the anomaly entries and moved on.

 “Haddon.”